IT service management (ITSM) is increasingly important in today’s — and tomorrow’s — digital world.

 But IT leaders’ concerns go beyond security vulnerabilities: 29% of surveyed respondents cited inconsistent service delivery processes across teams and timezones as a significant drawback of distributed teams.

 In IT, consistent service is key: service level agreements (SLAs) being met, efficiency, and incident resolution times shouldn’t depend on where a team member is located.
+By investing in ITSM automation and establishing clear SLAs, businesses can ensure consistent service delivery regardless of geography.

+So, what steps should you take to improve or implement ITSM at your organization?
+You’ll find them in the full research report.
 But the first step is to evaluate your current ITSM processes with a critical eye.
-Focus on making your ITSM more customer-centric if you want to improve customer satisfaction and retention.
+Focus on making your ITSM more customer-centric and automated if you want to improve customer satisfaction and retention.
 And don’t get discouraged if you identify a lot of problems: it’s easier than you think to overcome the obstacles between your organization and optimal ITSM.

 The important part is to start.